expressjs/csurf/README.md

 Node.js [CSRF][wikipedia-csrf] protection middleware.

-Requires either a session middleware or [cookie-parser](https://www.npmjs.com/package/cookie-parser) to be initialized first.
+If not using stateless CSRF token patterns ([HMAC based token pattern][owasp-csrf-hmac-based-token] or [Encryption based token pattern][owasp-csrf-encryption-based-token]), it requires either a session middleware or [cookie-parser](https://www.npmjs.com/package/cookie-parser) to be initialized first.

   * If you are setting the ["cookie" option](#cookie) to a non-`false` value, then you must use [cookie-parser](https://www.npmjs.com/package/cookie-parser)